alovajs/alova/README.md

   // Assuming you have finished modifying the todo item...

   // Start pulling the updated data
-  // Case 1: When you clearly know to pull the first page of todoList data, pass in a Method object fetch(getTodoList(1));
+  // Case 1: When you clearly know to pull the first page of todoList data, pass in a Method instance fetch(getTodoList(1));

-  // Case 2: When you only know to pull the data of the last request of the todoList, filter by the Method object matcher fetch({
+  // Case 2: When you only know to pull the data of the last request of the todoList, filter by the Method instance matcher fetch({
     name: 'todoList',
     filter: (method, index, ary) => {

-      // Return true to specify the Method object to be pulled return index === ary.length - 1;
+      // Return true to specify the Method instance to be pulled return index === ary.length - 1;
     },
   })